 The main purpose of these questions is to test your ability to explain concepts.
 Asking you to explain something super familiar to you is, well, like asking a sales rep to describe their product to you.

-There are a ton of recourses on the internet for this type of example questions.
+There are a ton of recourses of example questions.
 A few good ones include following:

 Marketing: this and this

 Sales and Business Development: here, here and here

 The tech cases usually are open-ended questions that rarely have any background information.
 They are like the strategic board questions which the Managers and CEO come across daily.

 For this type of questions, the most important thing is to have a plan for your response and reasoning behind it.
 Don’t just throw individual ideas.
 However, no one is expecting you to make the market campaign of the year in one minute so don’t stress too much.
 The essential factor is to bring up your thinking and show how you would approach the problems.

 In “Case Interview questions for tech companies” by Lewis C. Lin introduces 155 common tech cases and opens up how to approach them.
 He brings up few useful questions to start your thinking process with.